Chart Color Schemes

 The level of general health in Varsity Lakes is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Varsity Lakes shows better-than-average health outcomes with a low prevalence of common conditions among its general population, although this is higher than the national average among older and at-risk cohorts.
+Varsity Lakes exhibits above-average health outcomes with a low prevalence of common health conditions among its general population.

 Frequently Asked Questions - Health